25 Fun Festivals in India for 2018 - Your Complete Guide

 Tips: Pre-bookings of accommodation will be a wise choice as the place is known to get crowded later.

 Apart from these, you can find various other music festivals gracing the season with ample amount of fun and vibrancy.
-Two of the prominent ones being The Ragasthan Music Festival and Nariyal Pani.
-Known to be the major events in their own genre, with Ragasthan Music being primarily focused on Classical and folk music while Nariyal Pani Festival being more inclined towards the modern music, these music festivals proves to be a great refuge for people to enjoy and have fun.
+One of the prominent ones being The Nariyal Pani Festival.
+The Nariyal Pani Festival is inclined towards the modern music and is a great refuge for people to enjoy and have fun.

 Venue: Alibaug, Morapada, Rewas Road, Maharashtra

 Festivals in February

 Venue: Shilpgram, 500-600 Metres from the eastern gate of Taj Mahal, Agra